v-a-s-a/fuma_snp2gene_upload/README.md

 # Upload files to FUMA

-Some disclaimers: not guaranteed to work/be-stable.
-Storing any login information in plain text is a bad idea.
+Not guaranteed to work/be-stable, storing any login information in plain text is a bad idea, etc.

 # Installation